Viatical Settlement Texas

 How does the viatical settlement process work in Texas?

-In Texas, the viatical settlement process involves selling your life insurance policy to a third party for a lump sum that is less than the death benefit but more than the cash surrender value.
-The process includes finding a licensed viatical settlement provider, like American Life Fund, obtaining an evaluation of the policy, receiving an offer, and completing the transaction with all necessary paperwork.
+In Texas, the viatical settlement process involves selling your life insurance policy to a third party for a lump sum that is less than the final payout but more than the cash surrender value.
+The process includes finding a reputable and caring company, like American Life Fund, obtaining an evaluation of the policy, receiving an offer, and completing the transaction with all necessary paperwork.
 The Texas Department of Insurance regulates this process to ensure fairness and compliance with state laws.

 Are viatical settlements taxed in Texas?